Steve0Bell/Drum-Kit/README.md

 # Drum-Kit
-Created with HTML, CSS and Javascript
+Created with HTML, CSS and Javascript.